-In the fall of 2017, HACSB celebrated the grand opening of the Olive Meadow Affordable Housing Community, consisting of 62 high-quality affordable homes representing the first phase of the Arrowhead Grove Housing Community Revitalization Project (formerly the Waterman Gardens Affordable Housing Community Project).
-Construction commenced on the second on site phase of the Arrowhead Grove mixed-income housing development in October 2019 and is expected to be completed in late 2021.
-The Arrowhead Grove Housing Communities (AHSC) program funds, \$55 million in tax-exempt bond allocations and \$22.5 million in low-income tax credits.
-The new construction will provide 184 mixed-income family apartments comprised of 147 affordable one- to four-bedroom family units, 35 market-rate units and 2 units for property managers, (HACSB 2018 & 2019 Annual Report).
+In 2018, the Arrowhead Grove Housing Community Revitalization Project was awarded \$20 million in Affordable Housing and Sustainable Communities (AHSC) program funds, \$55 million in tax-exempt bond allocations and \$22.5 million in low-income tax credits.
+The new construction will provide 184 mixed-income family apartments comprised of 147 affordable one- to four-bedroom family units, 35 market-rate units and 2 units for property managers, (HACSB 2018 Annual Report).